adalessa/laravel.nvim/README.md

 Not sending any arguments will run the Telescope prompt

-`:Artisan tinker` will open the terminal inside of neovim, with tinker
+`:Artisan tinker` will open the terminal inside of Neovim, with tinker

 Any other command will just run and output the result on a new split